stjordanis/terra-docs-old/docs/validator-faq.md

 * **Compute fees**: To prevent spamming, validators may set minimum gas fees for transactions to be included in their mempool.
 At the end of every block, the compute fees are disbursed to the participating validators pro-rata to stake.

-* **Swap fees**: A small spread is charged on atomic swap transactions between Luna and any Terra currency, which is burned and creates scarcity in Luna.

 * **Stability fees**: To stabilize the value of Luna, the protocol charges a small percentage transaction fee ranging from 0.1% to 1% on every Terra transaction, capped at 1 TerraSDR.
 This is paid in any Terra currency, and is disbursed pro-rata to stake at the end of every block in TerraSDR.

+* **Seigniorage rewards**: Validators that participate in the Exchange Rate [`Oracle`](dev-spec-oracle.md) get a portion of seigniorage if they faithfully report and win the ballot (vote within the reward band around the weighted median).

 This total revenue is divided among validators' staking pools according to each validator's weight.
 Then, within each validator's staking pool the revenue is divided among delegators in proportion to each delegator's stake.
 Note that a commission on delegators' revenue is applied by the validator before it is distributed.

 Besides revenue, there are scarcity incentives:

-* **Seigniorage rewards**: To stabilize the value of Luna, the protocol commits to using some variable portion of Terra seigniorage \(see the market and treasury modules for how this functions\) to buy back and burn Luna tokens.
-This creates scarcity for Luna tokens and indirectly rewards validators.
+* **Swap fees**: A small spread is charged on atomic swap transactions between Luna and any Terra currency, which is burned and creates scarcity in Luna and indirectly rewards validators.

 ### What is the incentive to run a validator ?